Hiswe/gulp-svg-symbols/README.md

 ### id & className

-text templates for generating icon class & symbols id
+Text templates for generating icon class & symbols id
 `%f` is the file name placeholder.

 ### fontSize

-this option let you define a base font.
+This option lets you define a base font.
 If it's superior to 0, then the sizes in your CSS file will be in **em**.

 ### title

 Specify whether or not you want the `title` tag in your SVG symbols.
 It should be better for *accessibility*.
-It take a text template (like for [id/classname](https://github.com/Hiswe/gulp-svg-symbols#id--classname)) or `false` if you want to remove it
+It takes a text template (like for [id/classname](https://github.com/Hiswe/gulp-svg-symbols#id--classname)) or `false` if you want to remove it:

 ```js
 title: false